 Artificial intelligence to enhance diagnostic and therapeutic precision

-The methodology developed represents a significant advance in the application of artificial intelligence applied to medical imaging, enabling objective, automatic and reproducible delineation of regions that, until now, have reliedrelied on the manual interpretation of specialists.
+The methodology developed represents a significant advance in the application of artificial intelligence to medical imaging, enabling objective, automatic, and reproducible delineation of regions that previously relied on manual interpretation by specialists.

 According to BDSLab researchers, a more precise identification of the nCET could improve the characterisation of tumour infiltration and provide prognostic value, with a direct clinical impact on surgical and radiotherapy planning.

-“This methodology helps to make more personalised and data-driven decision”, conclude the authors of the study.
+“This methodology helps to make more personalised and data-driven decisions”, conclude the authors of the study.